TonyPhipps/SIEM/Matrix/Signature-Structure.md

 ### Attack Simulation

-Specific actions to reproduce events that are expected to be detected/highlighted by use case components.
+Specific actions to reproduce events that are expected to be detected/highlighted by Playbooks components.

 ## References and Resources